russellf9/ng-queue-app/README.md

 * [X] UI - Make columns scrollable
 * [X] Update to Angular 4
 * [X] Fix bug with the Product list in `Add Customer`
-* [ ] Resolve issue with Moment.js - [vendor.bundle.js:600 Deprecation warning: value provided is not in a recognized RFC2822 or ISO format. moment construction falls back to js Date()](http://momentjs.com/guides/#/warnings/js-date/)
 * [X] Add a `pipe' (filter)
 * [X] Make the Search UI into a Shared Component
 * [X] UI - Add served time